microsoft/RTVS-docs/index.md

 A. Visual Studio 2015 Update 3 and higher.
 Community, Pro, and Enterprise Editions.
 Visual Studio 2017 support will be released shortly.

-Note that there are software packages that ship with the _Visual Studio Shell_, e.g., Test Professional and SQL Management Studio.
-The Visual Studio Shell lacks several components that are required by RTVS, so we explicitly block the installation of RTVS if it detects the presence of the Visual Studio Shell.
-Install one of the supported versions of Visual Studio before you install RTVS.

 **Q. Does RTVS work with Visual Studio Express editions?**

 A. No.